Datalore 2025.6 Help

 1. On the Home page, select the workspace to which you want to add a folder.

-Creating connection from notebook
+Creating a cloud storage connection in a notebook

 2. In the New cloud storage connection dialog, select SMB/CIFS.